carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/GettingStarted/getting-started.md

 1. Send an email to carloslab.customer@gmail.com, including your **Invoice Number**.
 2. Post your questions on the forum thread: [Utility Intelligence - A user-friendly Utility AI Framework](https://forum.unity.com/threads/utility-intelligence-a-user-friendly-utility-ai-framework.1547540/).
 3. Join my Discord community and post your questions there: https://discord.gg/vRFEK5uE3f.
+	- I highly recommend this method since I regularly check Discord messages, so you will get support faster.
 <!--
 	- I highly recommend this method as you'll get support from fellow members in my community when I'm not available.
 -->